naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician keep a baseball bat at his desk?
-In case he needed to hit the delete key!
+Why did the pony get sent to its room?
+It wouldn't stop horsing around!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)